OriBurii/Inshore-Ship-Detection-with-Sentinel1/README.md

 # OriBuri.py
 OriBuri is SAR image processing python module for non professionals.
 It can read tiff files and h5 files of KOMPSAT-5(Korea Multi-Purpose Satellite 5) images.
 It offers simple image pre-processing algorithms and som of spatial, temporal filtering algorithms.
 It also provides some of application algorithms such as CFAR algorithm, ratio based change detection algorithms.

+# eeDownloader.ipnb
+This code will help you download satellite images from google earth engine-api.
+You can download Sentinel data, preprocessing completed and you can save your memories.
+You can use this code with OpenSARLab (https://opensciencelab.asf.alaska.edu/portal/hub/login).

 # Reference
 [1] Detecting Ephemeral Objects in SAR Time-Series Using Frozen Background-Based Change Detection (2020, MDPI remote sensing)